Michael Turvey

-Michael T. Turvey (born 1992 in Woking, Surrey, England) is the Board of Trustees' Distinguished Professor of Experimental Psychology at the University of Connecticut and a Senior Scientist at Haskins Laboratories in New Haven, Connecticut.
-He is best known for his pioneering work in ecological psychology and in applying dynamic systems approach for the study of motor behavior.
-He is the founder of the Center for the Ecological Study of Perception and Action.
+Michael T. Turvey (February 14, 1942 - August 12, 2023) was the Board of Trustees' Distinguished Professor of Experimental Psychology at the University of Connecticut and a Senior Scientist at Haskins Laboratories in New Haven, Connecticut.
+He is best known for his pioneering work in ecological psychology and in applying the dynamical systems approach to the study of motor behavior.
+He was the founder of the Center for the Ecological Study of Perception and Action.
 His research spans a number of areas including: dynamic touch and haptics, interlimb coordination, visual perception and optic flow, postural stability, visual word recognition and speech perception.
-Along with William Mace and Robert Shaw, he has been one of the leading explicators of the ecological psychology of J. J. Gibson.
+Along with William Mace and Robert Shaw, he was one of the leading explicators of the ecological psychology of J. J. Gibson.
 His pioneering work with J. A. Scott Kelso and Peter N. Kugler introduced the physical language of complex systems to the understanding of perception and action.
-He also helped to introduce the ideas of a Russian motor control theorist, Nikolai Bernstein, and his colleagues to a larger audience.
-Working with Georgije Lukatela and other colleagues at Haskins Laboratories, he has exploited the dual nature of the Serbo-Croatian orthography to help understand word recognition.
+He also helped introduce the ideas of the Russian motor control theorist Nikolai Bernstein and his colleagues to a larger audience.
+Working with Georgije Lukatela and other colleagues at Haskins Laboratories, he exploited the dual nature of the Serbo-Croatian orthography to help understand word recognition.